mdburke11/torchami/doc/examples.rst

 Examples
 =============

-Examples are contained in the /libami/examples folder.
+Examples are contained in the /torchami/examples folder.
 They can be compiled and run using the same procedure as for the main code.
 The relative path to /libami/install is set by default.
 Examples are explained in detail in the code paper and contain additional comments and timing information that may be helpful.
 Compilation of the examples follows:

 		::

 		 $ cd examples
 		 $ mkdir build && cd build
-		 $ cmake ..
+		 $ sh ../compile.sh
 		 $ make
 		 $ ./examples